losonczylab/behaviorMate/README.md

 ## Installation

+Option 1: Download and extract zip <link>

+Option 2: Download and build from source <link>

+## Starting BehaviorMate

+To start the application simply click the BehaviortMate shortcut created during installation or execute the run.bat batch file in the project's root directory.

+After launching BehaviorMate, a file selector will popup for choosing the desired settings file.
+If the settings file is invalid, the file selector will pop up again.
+If the selector is x'd out, the program will terminate.

+## Setting Up Your Experiment

+1) Fill out the "Project Name" and "Mouse Name" fields.
+The trial will not be able to start until these are filled.

+2)
+    2a) Treadmill only: hit the "Calibrate" button and move treadmill manually by hand until the lap reset bar turns white on lap completion and the desired error is achieved.
+Add the new position scale to your settings file.

+    2b) VR: hit the "Reset" and "Zero" position buttons.
+Filling out trial data fields

+3) Start will start the trial.
+After hitting Start, the Stop button will appear.
+After clicking Stop, you will have the option of Saving or Deleting the collected behavior data.
+If saved, the data will be written to a TDML file.

 ## Citing behaviorMate
 If you use SIMA for your research, please cite the following paper in any resulting publications: